 What’s wrong with Israeli tech?

-Israel is nearly one year into its genocidal campaign in Gaza.
+Israel is over a year into its genocidal campaign in Gaza.
 This is the latest escalation in the 76 year occupation of Palestine, during which Israel has instituted an apartheid regime via land theft, military and paramilitary violence, and aggressive surveillance of Palestinian communities.
-Israeli "Defense" Forces and their affiliates have pioneered technologies responsible for killing and surveilling millions of people (Where's Daddy; Lavender; The Gospel; Project Nimbus).
-As the recent pager attacks in Lebanon illustrate, the Israeli millitary honors no ethical boundaries when it comes to using technology to achieve its goals.
+Israeli “Defense” Forces and their affiliates have pioneered technologies responsible for killing and surveilling millions of people (Where’s Daddy; Lavender; The Gospel; Project Nimbus).
+As the recent pager attacks in Lebanon illustrate, the Israeli military honors no ethical boundaries when it comes to using technology to achieve its goals.

 The self-proclaimed “startup nation,” Israel exports technology and population control techniques as a means of establishing diplomatic relationships with other nations (Saudi Arabia; UAE; right-wing governments of Latin America; apartheid South Africa; NYPD).
 In addition to expanding surveillance and counterinsurgency systems worldwide, these partnerships position Israel as a key player in the global economy and a legitimate state.
 Israel’s ascendance in the software and tech industries normalizes the settler colonization of Palestine and undermines the safety of vulnerable communities around the globe.